Who qualifies for On the Job Training?

 When does OJT begin and end?

 OJT begins when the school/instructor indicates it is time and will take place over a period of 4 weeks (OJT hours do not have to be consecutive).

-*Students who wish to be recommended for the OJT program must have completed WHMIS, First Aid and OHS training prior to participating in the OJT program.
+*To be eligible for OJT, students must have completed WHMIS, First Aid and OHS training prior to participating in the program.

 Where can I do my OJT?

-Any salon/spa currently registered and in good standing with the Cosmetology Association of Nova Scotia ("CANS") may apply to accept a cosmetology program participant for OJT in their establishment provided they are willing to complete the training evaluation forms and have a master cosmetologist (or specific license holder with a minimum 5 years experience in the industry) who is willing to supervise and positively encourage the skill and ability of the OJT participant during the program.
+Any salon/spa currently registered and in good standing with the Cosmetology Association of Nova Scotia ("CANS") may apply to accept a cosmetology program participant for OJT in their establishment provided they are willing to complete the training evaluation forms and have a master cosmetologist (or specific licence holder with a minimum 5 years experience in the industry) who is willing to supervise and positively encourage the skill and ability of the OJT participant during the program.

 Who can I work with and what am I allowed to do?